bathai420/interview_data_quality/DataGovernance/README.md

 [Interest](https://github.com/bathai420/interview_data_quality/blob/main/Interest/README.md),
 [DATA GOVERNANCE](https://github.com/bathai420/interview_data_quality/blob/main/DataGovernance/README.md)

-Data governance refers to a set of policies, processes, roles, and standards established in an organization to ensure the quality, security, accuracy, and usability of data throughout its lifecycle.
+Data governance refers to a set of policies, roles, and standards established in an organization to ensure the quality, security, accuracy, and usability of data throughout its lifecycle.

 There are four pillars of data governance such as
 1) data management: